 Headed cross country and looking to take a road trip from New York to San Francisco?
 Come check out our entire route below, with lots of tips and tricks – we’ve got loads of info for you!

 And the primary reason for this crazy-fast super-long road trip across all of the US?
-Moving to California, SF to be exact!
-After packing up allll our belongings in NY which we’ve accumulated over the course of our entire lives, off to that sweet, sweet, sunny California life it was!
+Moving to California, San Francisco to be exact!
+After packing up allll our belongings in NY which we’d accumulated over the course of our entire lives, off to that sweet, sweet, sunny California life it was!

 We traversed the country so fast by driving between 6 to 8 hours each day, sometimes even 10.
 More than enough snacks were brought – I am my mothers daughter after all!
 And thankfully to a super cheap trial of XM radio, we were able to rock out even when the radio couldn’t find any local stations (think middle of nowhere PA, WY, and SD).

 Since we were moving to California, we drove cross country via our own car.
 However, if you don’t have any plans on moving and/or have limited time for this New York to San Francisco road trip, it’s wise to pay for a rental car.

 When we’re taking road trips and in need of a rental car, I like to search via this site in order to compare rental companies to see who has the best price.
 Note that many rental car shops charge extra for returning their cars at different pick up/drop off locations – just something to keep in mind (there’s no way it makes sense to drive allll the way back to NYC just to avoid this pesky fee).